amikoelvis/recipe-page/README.md

 ### Continued development

-In future projects, I’d like to:
+In future projects I’d like to:

 - Improve CSS animations & transitions for better UX.